GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Browser specific, desktop viewers might show this button as either `Browse...` or `Choose Files`
     - Mobile viewers show it as the `Browse` button
 - Any of the viewers might have bugs and interface / library related limitations
-  - Some viewers might be slow to load some models, usually if using `WASM` of some library
+  - Some viewers might be slow to load some models, usually if using `WASM` of some 3rd party library
 - Both Microsoft Copilot and Google Gemini assisted in creating multiple shaders
 - Google Gemini AI assisted in creating the following within CSS / HTML files, wherever present:
-  - Catching Global and Unhandled and Network errors
+  - Catching Global, Unhandled and Network errors
   - Flashing red status indicator, which is visible during loading of a 3D model file(s)
 - Most desktop viewers will also allow you to test multiple image formats by setting either of them as a background and even turning it into an equirectangular environment
 - Currently experimental three.js `WebGPU` support is included in the following experimental viewers, either their standalone or desktop or mobile version: